hotchk155/hotchk155.github.io/products/arpie/manual.md

 - When the first key of a new chord is pressed, the held chord is cleared, but playback continues without any change to beat timing or position within the rhythmic pattern.

-- Stop playback by turning HOLD off by pressing the button again.
+- You can stop playback by turning HOLD off by pressing the button again.

 HOLD can be activated or deactivated while notes are already held.